Lima Introduction Walking Tour (Self Guided), Lima

 1) Plaza de Armas (Main Square) (must see)

-What a better place to start a tour of Lima than the center of the city?
-Main Square is the place where Lima City was born in 1535, founded by Spanish conquistador Francisco Pizarro.
-It is also the spot from where Jose San Martin announced Peru’s independence from Spain in 1821.
-Importantly, Main Square is encircled by many monuments of historic importance, such as the Government Palace, the Municipal Palace, the Archbishop’s Palace, the Palace of Union and the Cathedral of Lima.
+The Main Square marks the birthplace of Lima, founded here in 1535 by Spanish conquistador Francisco Pizarro.
+It is also the spot from which JosĂ© de San MartĂn proclaimed Peru’s independence from Spain in 1821.
+Surrounding the square are many of the city’s most important historic landmarks, including the Government Palace, Municipal Palace, Archbishop’s Palace, Palace of the Union, and the Cathedral of Lima.

 Tip: